Manifold Random Features: Experiments

 \subsection{Interpolation on Meshes}

 As a downstream application for MRFs, we choose the task of interpolating various fields defined on meshes representing rigid and deformable objects.
-Experiments were run using a TPU v6e and an A100 GPU (for neural network training only).

 \textbf{Vertex normal prediction:} Here we focus on predicting normal vectors in the vertices of the mesh representing rigid body.
 Given a mesh $\mathrm{G}$ with vertex set $\mathrm{V}$ and vertex positions $\{\mathbf{x}_i\in\mathbb{R}^3\}_{i\in \mathrm{V}}$, let $\{\mathbf{n}_i\in\mathbb{R}^3\}_{i\in \mathrm{V}}$ denote the unit vertex normals computed from incident faces.
 We randomly mask a subset $M\subseteq \mathrm{V}$ of size $|M|=0.8|\mathrm{V}|$ (80\% missing normals), set masked normals to zero, and predict normals at masked vertices using kernel-based field integration on $\mathrm{G}$.
-Our experiments use meshes from the Thingi10k dataset \cite{thingi10k_dataset}.
-We compare the performance of our MRF approach against the baseline method of explicitly forming the full heat kernel matrix using spectral computations (see Appendix \ref{app:vertex_normal_prediction_setup} for more details).
+Using meshes from the Thingi10k dataset \cite{thingi10k_dataset}, we compare our MRF approach against the baseline method of explicitly forming the full heat kernel matrix via spectral computations (see Appendix \ref{app:vertex_normal_prediction_setup} for more details).